t-mart/mousehole/README.md

   in seconds between checks.
 - `MOUSEHOLE_STALE_RESPONSE_SECONDS`: _(Default `86400` (1 day))_ The number of
   seconds after which a MAM response is considered stale.
-This ensures that we're still talking with MAM at some regular interval and ensures we can detect out-of-band changes to the cookie.
+This ensures that we're still talking with MAM at some regular interval and are detecting out-of-band changes to the cookie.

-## First-time setup (or if cookie gets out of sync)
+## First-time Setup (or if cookie gets out of sync)

 When running this service for the first time (or if the cookie gets out of sync), you need to set the Mousehole's cookie manually.